Search For Missing Woman Noemi Bolivar Continues At Anne Kolb Nature Center

 HOLLYWOOD (CBSMiami) – Hollywood police are out searching the Anne Kolb Nature Center on Wednesday, looking for any clues as to the whereabouts of missing woman Noemi Bolivar.

 Bolivar, 21, was last seen at the Nature Center in Hollywood on Thursday, Feb.
-11.RELATED: Broward Mayor Leads Group To Visit Elon Musk's Tunnels In Vegas, LA For Local Commuter Rail
+11.RELATED: NASA'S Perseverance Rover Lands On Mars Thursday

 Chopper 4 flew over the scene Wednesday afternoon and spotted police walking through the area, scouring the trails, bushes and trees for anything that could provide help in locating her.

+“We are looking for any evidence of where she could be or traveled.
+We want to assure the family we are doing everything we can to find her,” says Hollywood police spokesman Christian Lata.

-According to her parents, she was last heard from in a Snapchat and then disappeared without a trace.
+According to her parents, she was last heard from on a Snapchat and then disappeared without a trace.

 Police have been passing out flyers and taking part in organized searches of the area.